 As to correction factors for clutters ‘open area’ and ‘quasi-open area’, 20 dB and 15 dB should be used respectively.
-Recommendation ITU–R P.1406 [8] should be used if a finer selection of clutter is required.
+Recommendation ITU–R P.1406 [9] should be used if a finer selection of clutter is required.
 It must be noted that terrain irregularity factor Δh is not recommended to be used in area calculations.
 Administrations and/or operators concerned may agree to deviate from the aforementioned models by mutual consent.

-EXCHANGE OF INFORMATION
+Coordination Procedure

-When requesting coordination the relevant characteristics of the base station, the code group number and the PCI (physical-layer cell-identity) numbers (in case of a network, e.g. LTE, uses PCI), should be forwarded to the Administration affected.
+When requesting coordination the relevant characteristics of the base station should be forwarded to the Administration affected.
 All of the following characteristics should be included:

-carrier frequency (MHz);
+channel centre frequency (MHz);

+synchronisation signal centre frequency (MHz), if differs from centre frequency

+channel bandwidth (MHz)

+subcarrier spacing (kHz) (only for NR)

 name of transmitter station;

 country of location of transmitter station;